haoboatlab/OceanLight.jl/docs/src/QuickStart/MPI.md

 MPI.Init()
 ```

-First, `MPI.COMM_WORLD` is a predefined intracommunicator that represents the group of processes launched with MPI.
-We will declare it as the variable `comm`.
-Each processor inside the communicator has a unique rank, or ID number, which we can access through `MPI.Comm_rank(comm)`.
-Lastly, we can obtain the number of processors inside the communicator with `MPI.Comm_size(comm)`.
+Here, `MPI.COMM_WORLD` is a predefined intracommunicator that represents the group of processes launched with MPI.
+We assign it to the variable `comm`.
+Each processor within the communicator has a unique rank (or ID number), which can be accessed using `MPI.Comm_rank(comm)`.
+Finally, the total number of processors in the communicator can be obtained with `MPI.Comm_size(comm)`.

 ```@example MPI_tutorial
 comm = MPI.COMM_WORLD